parsaeisa/Notes/DevOps/gitlab/teaching.md

 It has two points :
 - It lessens the size of gitlab file.
 - It is easier for developers to run commands locally.

+Tell them about some usages of Makefile (about developer experience enhancement).
+Usages such as running migrations.

 # Dependencies